Service and Assistance Animals

-Animals that are reasonable accommodations needed for a disability are permitted in indoor spaces on campus.
+Animals that are needed for a disability are permitted in indoor spaces on campus.

 Trasvina, John, T. (April 25, 2013).
 Service Animals and Assistance Animals for People with Disabilities in Housing and HUD-Funded Programs.
 [Memorandum].
 Washington, DC: Department of Housing and Urban Development.